Books Grounded in a Sense of “Felt Life”

 Slant is an independent, not-for-profit literary press specializing in fiction, poetry, creative nonfiction, philosophy, and belles lettres.
 Slant books are marked by the kind of meticulous craft and passion for language that are harder and harder to come by in our age of instant publishing and literary gimmickry.
 These are books that will lodge themselves in readers’ lives.

 For more about the vision behind Slant, read editor Gregory Wolfe’s blog post, “Sounding Together.”

 The Republic of Letters

 The Republic of Letters is the 501c3 non-profit organization that sponsors Slant Books.
 For a deep dive on the meaning of the name, please read Gregory Wolfe’s post on the history and background of the phrase here.

 Gregory Wolfe is a writer, teacher, editor, and publisher.
 In 1989 he founded Image—one of America’s leading literary journals, which he edited for thirty years.
 He was also the founding director of the Seattle Pacific University MFA in Creative Writing program, which he led for twelve years.
-He currently edits a literary imprint, Slant Books, through Wipf & Stock Publishers.
+He is currently the Publisher and Editor of Slant Books.
 Wolfe’s writing has appeared in numerous publications, including the Washington Post, Wall Street Journal, First Things, Commonweal, and America.
 In 2005 he was a judge for the National Book Awards.
 His books include Beauty Will Save the World, Intruding Upon the Timeless, and The Operation of Grace.
 He is married to the novelist Suzanne M. Wolfe.
 They are the parents of four grown children and live in Richmond Beach, Washington.

 Suzanne M. Wolfe